The Managerial Revolution

 The Managerial Revolution: What is Happening in the World is a book written by James Burnham in 1941.
-It discusses the rise of managers and technocrats in modern industrial societies, arguing that they would replace the traditional capitalist class as the rulers of the economic system, through mechanisms such as economic planning.
+It discusses the rise of managers and technocrats in modern industrial societies, arguing that they would replace the traditional capitalist class as the rulers of the economic system through mechanisms such as economic planning.

 Summary

 Burnham's seminal work, The Managerial Revolution (1941), theorized about the future of world capitalism based upon its development in the interwar period.
-Burnham begins by saying: "It is a historical law, with no apparent exceptions so far known, that all social and economic groups of any size strive to improve their relative position with respect to power and privilege in society."
-He then weighs three possibilities:
+Burnham begins by saying, "It is a historical law, with no apparent exceptions so far known, that all social and economic groups of any size strive to improve their relative position with respect to power and privilege in society", and then weighs three possibilities: